GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/07.161-170/06.O-For-That-Flame!/docs.md

 ---
+title: |
-title: 166.
-O For That Flame!
+    166. O For That Flame! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 166.
+O For That Flame!.
+O for that flame of living fire Which shone so bright in saints of old; Which bade their souls to heav'n aspire, Calm in distress, in danger bold!
+    keywords:  |
-    keywords: Christ in Song, O For That Flame!, O for that flame of living fire,
+        Christ in Song, adventhymnals, advent hymnals, O For That Flame!, O for that flame of living fire.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 166. O FOR THAT FLAME!
+####  Christ in Song,

 ```txt
 1.